-Throughout the year, the Office of the Vice Chancellor for Research (OVCR) administrates several limited campus competitions.
-These competitions are required because several private foundations and national governmental agencies only allow a limited number of nominees from invited institutions, like CU.
-The review process is conducted by an elite group of faculty who were invited by the Vice Chancellor for Research to serve on the OVCR Review Board.
+Throughout the year, the OVCR coordinates numerous Limited Campus Competitions.
+These competitions are required because many private foundations and federal government agency programs only allow a limited number of nominees from invited institutions, like CU-Boulder.
+The review process is conducted by a group of faculty who are invited by the Vice Chancellor for Research to serve on the OVCR Review Board.
 Based on their evaluations, nominees are selected to compete for these limited awards.

-2015 W.M.
+June 2016 W.M.
 Keck Foundation Internal Competition:

 The Research Program seeks to benefit humanity by supporting projects in two specific areas (1) medical research and (2) science and engineering, that are distinctive and novel in their approach, question the prevailing paradigm, or have the potential to break open new territory in their field.
 Past grants have been awarded to major universities, independent research institutions, and medical schools to support pioneering biological and physical science research and engineering, including the development of promising new technologies, instrumentation or methodologies.
 Historically, grants range from $500,000 to $5 million and are typically $2 million or less.

 The foundation is interested in:

 Two-page outline of research including a justification/explanation of why Keck funding is essential and why traditional support from federal agencies cannot be obtained.